FascinatedBox/lily/site/postgre_package.markdown

 This library is very incomplete, and will receive a facelift in the near future.

+Note: This module is not working right now.
+It will be fixed when an Either-like enum is introduced, so that operations are safe.

 # Variables

 This package does not provide any top-level variables.